THREE VITAL TIPS TO HELP YOU FIGHT SCREEN ADDICTION DURING THE PANDEMIC

 What we're reading

-This month our team are reading An Educator’s Guide to Mental Health and Wellbeing in Schools by James Hollinsley.
+This month our team are reading Children’s Mental Health and Emotional Well-being in Primary Schools: A Whole School Approach by Colin Howard, Maddie Burton and Denisse Levermore.
 A review of this book can be read here:

 Subscribe to our newsletter

 Subscribe to our newsletter for free access to news, event information, articles and reviews.

 Terms and Conditions